Transportation in Palestine

 How to get a taxi

-This is just like a taxi we know.
-It’s useful to go & come between the city center and accommodation.
+Taxis in Palestine are just like the taxies we know.
+It’s practical to go & come between the city center and accommodation.

-- Find a yellow sedan, then raise the hand up.
+- Find a yellow sedan, then raise your hand.

-- When the driver stops for you, tell him your destination and ask the fare.
-He might tell you the cost a bit expensively.
-It’s better to know local price first.
+- When the driver stops for you, tell him your destination and ask for the fare.
+He might offer you the cost a bit expensively.
+It’s better to know the local price first.

 - The fare can be negotiable.
-When you get an acceptable price, ride onto the taxi.
+When you get an acceptable price, ride in a taxi.

-- When the taxi arrives the destination, pay.
+- When the taxi arrives at the destination, pay.

-I’ve used taxis in Palestine (West Bank) and never been ripped-off so far.
+I’ve used taxis in Palestine (West Bank) and have never been ripped off so far.
 However, the drivers always tell me a bit more expensive fare.

-For example, the local price between the check-point and city center in Bethlehem is 15 NIS (2012).
-Even if the distance is shorter and local price is 10 NIS, they tell the foreigners “15 NIS”.
+For example, the local price between the checkpoint and the city center in Bethlehem is 15 NIS (2012).
+Even if the distance is the shorter and local price is 10 NIS, they tell the foreigners “15 NIS”.
 If you need, try to negotiate with them.

-It looks like a taxi, but it has “black line”.
-That’s “service”.
+It looks like a taxi, but it has black lines; That’s a service.

-“Service” system is a combination of bus and taxi.
-They have fixed routes and stops for the passengers at everywhere on the route.
+The service system is a combination of bus and taxi.
+They have fixed routes and stops for passengers everywhere on the route.
 It costs only some shekels.

-Actually, it’s difficult to use for foreigners who don’t know the routes.
-Normally the “service” go and come around main streets and city center.
+It’s hard to use for foreigners who don’t know the routes.
+In general, the service go and come around the main streets and city center.

-- When the driver stops for you, tell him your destination and ask the fare.
-They won’t rip-off in general.
+- When the driver stops for you, tell him your destination and ask for the fare.
+They won’t rip off in general.

-- Ride onto a “service”, then pay to the driver.
+- Ride onto a service and pay the driver.